What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 Major Takeaways: What Is a B2B Buyer

-Who is the modern B2B buyer in 2025?
+Who is the modern B2B buyer in 2026?

 How has the B2B purchase process changed?

-What do B2B buyers expect from vendors?
+What do B2B buyers expect from vendors in 2026?

 Why is trust and transparency more important than ever?

-What is driving longer B2B buying cycles?
+What is driving longer B2B buying cycles in 2026?

 Why is personalization non-negotiable for buyer engagement?